auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 This machine consists of a reactor, water inlet and outlet, a stirrer, and a heating jacket for the reactor as well as various in- and outlets.
 During production, a dry mix consisting of oat flour and enzymes is suspended in an aqueous solution on site for simultaneous starch degradation and saccharification.
 After saccharification, oil is dispersed into the solution.
-Once the ready-to-consume product has been dispensed, The Oater Barista doses a cleaning agent into the reactor and starts a cleaning cycle.
+Once the ready-to-consume product has been dispensed, The Oater Barista doses a cleaning detergent into the reactor and starts a cleaning cycle.
 The Oater Barista's batch production is patented.
 Interested?
 [Read on here](https://auerbenji.github.io/docs/blog/the-oater-is-patented/).

-Dry mix, oil and cleaning agent are sent to the customer on a monthly basis.
+Dry mix, oil and cleaning detergent are sent to the customer on a monthly basis.
-The quantities depend on the customer's consumption volume which they can adjust in an online shop as a subscription size between 80 liters and 500 liters of oat drink per month.
+The quantities depend on the customer's consumption volume which they can adjust in an online shop as the subscription size $$a$$ between 80 liters and 500 liters of oat drink per month.
-Dry mix, oil, and cleaning agent are only available in a single container size.
+Dry mix, oil, and cleaning detergent are only available as a single container size.
-The cleaning agent is classified as dangerous good according to ADR 3.2 under the UN-number 1719 and thus transportation by CEP is only permitted in containers not exceeding one liters.
+The cleaning detergent is classified as dangerous good according to ADR 3.2 under the UN-number 1719 and thus transportation by CEP is only permitted in containers not exceeding one liter.

 # Methodology
 The The Oater Barista machine uses exactly 1 dry mix pouch, 1/5 of an oil bottle and 1/9 of a cleaning agent bottle to produce 4.5 liters of oat drink in a single production cycle.